dipe/free-radical-specification/readme.md

 Technical projects increasingly face contradictions in decision-making, methodology and choice of technology.

-This class of problem arises from contradictory requirements and pressure factors, which can be simplified as monetary aspects on one side and ever higher requirements to reliability and quality of the software technical teams ultimately produce.

-This development takes place in an environment where technical advancement is considerably accelerating, which puts additional contradictions into potential making: Adopting new methodology and technology for their benefits versus using known approaches and techniques.
+This development takes place in an environment where technical advancement is considerably accelerating, which makes decision making harder and harder:
+Adopting new methodology and technology for their benefits versus using known approaches and techniques.

 In order to help teams advance in an ordered and sustainable manner, the creation of a <a>Free Radical</a> role is proposed.

+This document explains the proposed role for everyone interested in understanding the work of <a>Free Radical</a>s.
+Notable audience are potential employees and employees striving to take on the role.

+List order do not infer any prioritization.

 ## Terminology